Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 We begin with the title because it shows up first.

 We start with an import in `App.js` and add it to the render method.
-You know the drill :smile:
+You know the drill 😄

 {format: javascript, caption: "Adding Title to main App component"}
 ```